- Yoga & Ayurveda Reisen

 There will be two main meals a day, along with a small breakfast with fruit in the morning and tea twice.

 The main meals consist of daily changing Rajasthani dishes.
 The meals are freshly prepared, sattvic (healthy diet for body, mind and soul) and of course vegetarian.
-The vegetables come directly from the organic garden, the dairy products are prepared by themselves from the milk of the own ashram cows.
+The vegetables come directly from the organic garden, the dairy products are prepared by themselves from the milk of their own ashram cows.

 A typical meal consists of kichidi (rice lentil porridge), ghee, Volkorn chapathi (bread), dhal, salad, yogurt and one or two vegetable dishes.

 In the afternoon, smaller workshops on yoga, Ayurveda, cooking, music, mantra and meditation are offered.

 The Jasnath tradition is known for its great chants and passionate and impressive fire dances!
 One evening the singers and dancers will give us a very special pleasure and give us a small performance of their arts!

 Travel organizer, accompaniment and yoga teacher